SolidLabResearch/query-equivalence-demo/README.md

 On registering the fourth query, the aggregator will give a console on the terminal, that the registered query is already running.

-6. Try re-registering the queries with any of commands above, and confirm that the queries are the same and registered already.
+6. Try re-registering the queries with any of the commands above, and confirm that the queries are the same and registered already.

 Let's consider if the basic graph patterns of the queries are isomorphic but the data stream sources are different.
-In this case, the aggregator will register both the queries.
-To demonstrate this, we take the queries with different sources,
+In this case, the aggregator will register both queries.
+To demonstrate this, we take the queries from different sources,

 ```ts
 let query_five = `